hjwasim/React-Todo-App-with-Firebase/README.md

 ### `npm i firebase`

 ### `Connect Your Own Firebase API to this project.`

-Go to Firebase and Get your API
+-Go to Firebase and Get your API

-Create a Js file named -- fireb.js

-and Put Your API or Paste like below!
+-Create a Js file named -- fireb.js and Put Your API or Paste like below!

 ### `import firebase from "firebase";`

-###`var firebaseConfig = {PASTE Your API Object};'
+-**var firebaseConfig = {PASTE Your API Object};**'

-const fireb = firebase.initializeApp(firebaseConfig);
+-const fireb = firebase.initializeApp(firebaseConfig);
  export default fireb;

 ### `npm start`